 3.3.2 Parameter optimization

-Optimal fr values were variable across bootstrap iterations, resulting in a high degree of uncertainty in modelling the NRflipper of smaller (< 6 m) whales (Figures 4 & 5).
+We found the divergence between mature males and the rest of the measured whales was much less pronounced for NRdorsal measurements than NRflipper measurements, contributing to greater uncertainty in P(f) based on this metric.
+We describe results for models fit using NRflipper below and those for models fit using NRdorsal in Supplementary Material 3.
+Optimal fr values were variable across bootstrap iterations, resulting in a high degree of uncertainty in modelling the NRflipper of smaller (< 6 m) whales (Figure 4 & Figure 5).
 Still, the divergence in NRflipper between males and females after chm was consistently pronounced, partly because large males (> 13.
-7 m) had disproportionately higher NRflipper than the rest of individuals (Figure 5).
+7 m) had disproportionately higher NRflipper than the rest of individuals (Figure ).
 Estimates of asymptote parameters (maxf and maxm) were generally less variable than growth parameters (fr and mr) (Figure 4).
 In fact, for adult males NRflipper seems to increase linearly with length (Figures 4 & 5), and thus the logistic model is an unnecessary elaboration (also indicated by mr=~0, Supplementary Table S3 - 3), and maxm is meaningless (indicated by maxm estimated to be impossibly greater than 1.0; Figure 4).

 Figure 4.
 Distribution of bootstrapped parameter estimates modeling the growth rate of females and small males (≤ 6 m) (fr), the female asymptote of NR (maxf), the growth rate of larger males ( 6 m) (mr), and the male asymptote of NR (maxm).